 Europe

-* Russia was upset when Russian President Vladimir Putin was mentioned in the first live debate between two US presidential candidates, Ms. Kamala Harris and Mr. Donald Trump, on the morning of September 11 (Vietnam time).
+* Russia was upset when Russian President Vladimir Putin was mentioned by name in the first live debate between two US presidential candidates, Ms. Kamala Harris and Mr. Donald Trump, on the morning of September 11 (Vietnam time).

-Kremlin spokesman Dmitry Peskov said Moscow was deeply unhappy that Putin's name was being used as part of an internal US political battle.
+Kremlin spokesman Dmitry Peskov said Moscow was deeply unhappy that Mr Putin's name was being used as part of an internal US political battle.

 Meanwhile, Russian Deputy Foreign Minister Sergei Ryabkov said Moscow would destroy any new batch of long-range Army Tactical Missile System (ATACMS) missiles that the US transfers to Ukraine.
 (AFP)

-* Poland invites Finland to join joint military exercises: On September 11, Polish President Andrzej Duda invited Finnish armed forces to participate in the North Atlantic Treaty Organization (NATO) Dragon 24 and Anaconda exercises, which will take place on the territory of the Central European country.
+* Poland invites Finland to join joint exercises: On September 11, Polish President Andrzej Duda invited Finnish armed forces to participate in the North Atlantic Treaty Organization (NATO) Dragon 24 and Anaconda exercises, which will take place on the territory of the Central European country.

 * Poland has extended its "buffer zone" on the border with Belarus for another 90 days, starting from September 11, claiming the measure has been effective in reducing illegal migration.